harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *Do the best you can until you know better.
 Then when you know better, do better.* - Maya Angelou

+*Don't get sloppy.
+It's the little things that trip you up.* - The Age of Adaline

+*"Nothing in this world can take the place of persistence.
+Talent will not; nothing is more common than unsuccessful men with talent.
+Genius will not; unrewarded genius is almost a proverb.
+Education will not; the world is full of educated derelicts.
+Persistence and determination alone are omnipotent.
+The slogan Press On! has solved and always will solve the problems of the human race.* --- Calvin Coolidge.
+(Also in The Founder)

 *For every moment of triumph, for every instance of beauty, many souls must be trampled. ---* Hunter S. Thompson

 *Our intuition about the future is linear.
 But the reality of information technology is exponential, and that makes a profound difference.
 If I take 30 steps linearly, I get to 30.
 If I take 30 steps exponentially, I get to a billion. ---* Ray Kurzweil